 In fact, the reason they eat grass may be the most obvious one.
 A notable 2007 Australian study, Grass eating patterns in the domestic dog, Canis familiaris(2) concludes that grass-eating is largely a satiety issue, that most dogs eat grass and do so simply because they are hungry.

 Should I Stop My Puppy from Eating Grass?

 Although occasional grass chewing should not be a concern, you should still discourage your puppy from eating grass, particularly if your lawn or the area that he eats it has been treated with herbicides or pesticides.
 These chemicals can be harmful to your pet.
 And even if you don’t use lawn chemicals, that doesn’t mean your neighbor might not.
 Rain and wind can create runoff that may carry such chemicals onto your property.

 While your concern may be with grass and leaves outside, don’t overlook the fact that your puppy may want to munch on indoor plants, some of which may be poisonous.
 If you’re both a dog lover and a plant lover, avoid keeping any type of toxic plants in or outside of your home.
 And train your puppy to steer clear of all kinds, or barring that, keep them out of his reach.

 Raising a puppy can be a bit like raising a child, and as all parents have learned, it can be hard to keep them from snacking.
-Introducing “healthy snacks” to their diets often works for kids, and it can for your pet too.
+Introducing dog treats that pass as “healthy snacks” to their diets often works for kids, and it can for your pet too.
 If your puppy insists on sampling the grass in your yard or during other outdoor adventures, try introducing a healthier option to your dog’s diet like a container of wheatgrass, which you should be able to find in your local pet supply store.